Calling yourself a socialist in America won’t make your life any easier. People will question your patriotism. People will question your morality.

 After sharp criticism of their 2016 presidential primary cycle, the Democratic National Committee promised the 2020 primary debates would be more fair.
 At first it appeared it would be better with earlier debates, low entrance criteria, and candidates in the first round being split randomly instead of into “Varsity and JV”.
-However, the efforts were in vain as the cable television debate format is fundamentally flawed.

 Cities are one of the most basic units of governance.
 Because of this, their democratic institutions are flexible and responsive to their residents’ specific needs.
 Their city planners can paint with a small brush, designing policies that cater to specific problems endemic to certain communities.
 Obtaining community consent for projects is a real, achievable goal.